Staying Informed About the Coronavirus

 Status of Testing, Vaccines and Treatment Options

-To date, there is no vaccine nor specific antiviral medicine to prevent COVID-2019 but vaccines are under investigation and beginning to be tested on humans.
-The Department of Human Health and Services has teamed up with manufacturers to expedite the development of vaccines against the Coronavirus.
+To date, there is no vaccine or specific antiviral medicine to prevent COVID-2019, but vaccines are under investigation and beginning to be tested in humans.
+The Department of Human Health and Services has teamed up with manufacturers to expedite the development of vaccines.
 There is no FDA approved antiviral medication to treat COVID-2019.
 Some specific drug treatments are under investigation which are undergoing clinical trials globally.
-The FDA has issued an Emergency Use Authorization for prescribing and distribution of hydroxychloroquine and chloroquine to hospitalized teenage and adult patients with COVID-19 in cases where other options are not obtainable (ex. clinical trial drugs).
+Examples of drugs being investigated as possible treatments for COVID-19 are: colchicine, remdesivir, lopinavir/ritonavir, favipiravir, fingolimod, methylprednisolone, chloroquine phosphate, hydroxychloroquine sulfate, bevacizumab, hydroxychloroquine and azithromycin, leronlimab and Ivermectin.
+In other efforts, the CDC also announced there have been protocols developed for convalescent plasma use to assist with recovery of those infected with the virus.